syrkis/miiii/paper/main.typ

 We see in that we are indeed overfitting in spite of the heavy regularization, as the validation loss is increasing, blah blah.

 It is also clear that the sub-tasks in $cal(T)_2$ increase in difficulty with the $p$ is being tested for.
 This makes intuitive sense, as it is easier to see if a number is a multiple of 2 than if it is a multiple of 17.
-There are also more multiples of 2 than 17, though the use of $alpha$ in the focal loss should account for this (should I square and sqrt for alpha?).
+There are also more multiples of 2 than 17, though the use of $alpha$ in the focal loss should account for this.

 #figure(
   image("figs/runs/" + run + "/train_f1_hinton.svg"),